ome/omero-install/homebrew/README.md

 OMERO installation via Homebrew
 ===============================

-This directory contains scripts for installing OMERO on clean Mac OS X:
+This directory contains scripts for installing OMERO on clean Mac OS X system:

 - [cleanup](cleanup) completely removes all content under `/usr/local` and
 is meant to be used by Continuous Integration jobs.